Published: October 12, 2023 | Last Updated: November 13, 2025

 If you are self-taping, ensure you have a solid camera set-up and sound equipment that captures your voice well.

-This article has some good camera choices for the beginner filmmaker, but you can just as easily start with your phone.
+This article has some good camera choices for the beginner filmmaker, but you can just as quickly start with your phone.

 In this article, you can learn how to record good voice-over audio.